ksio2123/aws_trivia_app/trivia-app/README.md

 - Web Socket
 - JSON

+- [ ] Separate out Page.tsxe to Components and Types
 - [ ] Create Pipeline using AWS CDK
 - [ ] Add S3 and Route53 to AWS CDK
 - [ ] Create Dev branch and CNAME bucket